-With the new tax law, the individual exemption has been increased to $5,490,000 per person (in 2017), and a surviving spouse can now elect to preserve any unused portion of the predeceased spouse’s exemption for later use in combination with the survivor’s own exemption, effectively doubling that exemption to $10,980,000 for a married couple, and all without the necessity of a ByPass Trust.
-Thus, these older trusts are no longer necessary for most couples.
-The problem is that many couples still have these outdated trusts in place and, like you, only learn of the trust split requirement upon the death of their spouse, when the terms of the trust can no longer be changed by signing an amendment.
+However, the estate tax exemption has increased many times since then, and the current exemption amount for persons dying in the year 2023 is $12.92 Million per person, and married couples may double that exemption by filing a timely election after the first death.
+Given the current exemption, a ByPass Trust is no longer needed for most couples.
+The problem is that many couples still have these outdated trusts in place and, like you, only learn of the trust split requirement upon the death of their spouse, when the terms of the trust can no longer be changed by an amendment.

 Good news: While the terms of your trust cannot now be changed by you, alone, there is still a remedy: you can petition the superior court for an order reforming the trust to eliminate this restrictive trust split requirement.
 Your court petition would be based upon “changed circumstances” that were not known or anticipated at the time the original trust was created.
 Since most of these trusts were created years ago for tax savings purposes, the change in tax law dramatically increasing the exemption usually qualifies as the requisite “changed circumstances”.